CommunitySolidServer/CommunitySolidServer/config/identity/README.md

 * *default*: All account features enabled.
 * *disabled*: Completely disables everything account related.
 * *no-accounts*: Disables the creation of new accounts.
+* *no-accounts-pods*: Disables the creation of new accounts and creating new pods for existing accounts.
 * *no-pods*: Disables the creation of new pods.

 ## OIDC